How to recognise when things aren’t going well

-Are you strong enough to be what I call a ‘bamboo leader’ – organic, real and flexible rather than a ‘lighthouse leader’ – stoic, artificial and holding everything behind an ‘I’m fine’ mask.
+Are you strong enough to be what I call a ‘bamboo leader’ – organic, real and flexible rather than a ‘tower leader’ – stoic, artificial and holding everything behind an artificial facade.
+If you always wear the ‘I’m fine’ mask it’s hard for your staff to relate.
 Studies show that leadership stoicism can increase mental health problems within teams.
 Instead we need to be transparent and ‘real’ as leaders.

 Some people may fear that being vulnerable will lead to disrespect, but in fact the opposite is true.
 The more you can share openly, the more staff with respect you for it and the more they’ll be able to share with you in return.

 Rather than causing the ‘floodgates to open’ setting an authentic example helps create a high psychological safety (high-trust)environment where people know they have permission to speak their mind – respectfully – or to share their feelings, regularly in small ways so that things don’t build up behind a barrage, ready to crack at some point.

 When you open up, others will follow your lead and that’s a very good thing.
 It may not always be comfortable or easy, but it’s definitely positive.
 Being listened to and feeling heard and validated often goes a long way to improving how people feel.
 Plus they may be able to let you know that for example they feel anxiety in certain situations and what their common triggers are.
 You can then take care to give them the meeting agenda early so they can digest it, or not single them out for praise in public, as you now know what works best for them.